Utilizing Coupon Codes For Your WordPress Site

 Finally, you’ll need to set the coupon’s expiration date.
 This is actually a very important step, for two reasons.
 On one hand, an expiration date can help prevent over-discounting in the long run.
 What’s more, discount expiration dates are highly motivating for customers, and can encourage more sales.
 Choose yours carefully!

+Before proceeding with this step, draw out clear discount rules to not only prevent customers from robbing but also keep your online store functioning.
+This is an important step because coupon restrictions prevent users from reusing the code and exploiting the system.
 The next tab in the Coupon data box is your discount’s Usage Restrictions.
 This section is key for preventing over-discounting, so make sure to use it wisely.
-First, consider setting a minimum and/or maximum spending amount for your coupon code:
+First, consider setting a minimum and/or maximum spending amount for your coupon code.

 These settings can require customers to stay within a certain spending range to be eligible to use the coupon.
 A minimum spending amount can encourage customers to spend more in order to use the coupon, while a maximum will help prevent you from handing out overly large percentage-based discounts.